Mahbub-Rafi/AI-Virtual-Navigator/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/Mahbub-Rafi/AI-Virtual-Navigator/blob/main/LICENSE) file for details.
+This project is licensed under the CC0-1.0 License - see the [LICENSE](https://github.com/Mahbub-Rafi/AI-Virtual-Navigator/blob/main/LICENSE) file for details.

 ## References